 While in Orlando it’s a must to leave the busy city and experience the real Central Florida by getting in touch with nature.

 And what better place to do that then at Wekiva Island!

-Splash in the cool, crystal clear water of Wekiva Springs and explore the area by kayak or paddleboard.
+Splash in the cool, crystal clear water of Wekiva Springs and explore this area of the Central Florida Everglades by kayak or paddleboard.